How long do you want to live? Do you want to live a long life?

 I feel that my mind and body are in an optimal state right now, and I'm working for my dreams with hope and joy.

 I've started actively talking about my choice and these changes when I give public lectures as well as in private settings.
-Additionally, I came to meditate and think deeply more often about the social as well as personal significance of 120 years of life.
+Additionally, I came to meditate and think deeply more often about the social as well as personal significance of living 120 years of life.

 Of course, we can't control life.
 We've received life from nature, and all we can do is use that life during the time we've been given.
-My choice to live to be 120 years old is an impossible task without the blessing of nature.
+My choice to live 120 years is an impossible task without the blessing of nature.
 What is certain, though, is that when we make this choice, we can live happier and more satisfying lives by examining them and planning and managing them from a long-term perspective.

 Many people have encountered an era of greater lifespans unprepared.
 Having 30 or 40 years of life remaining after retirement is an unprecedented situation.
 This has never happened in the history of humanity.
 Many people don't know what they should do in the time they have left.
 I believe that we can discover important insights and alternatives for any future for humanity for a peaceful, sustainable world.
 Additionally, depending on how we accept and use this era of longevity, we can personally live with great satisfaction and happiness at a ripe old age.
 I'm putting these thoughts of mine in a book I'm preparing, I've Decided to Live 120 Years.
 In several future posts, I will share with you some key ideas from the book.

 What do you consider successful aging?
 How long would you like to live?
+Are you ready to live 120 years?